Parking Lot Driving Rules in California

 Even if the other driver was not negligent, you may still be able to recover damages from the owner of the parking lot if there was a dangerous condition on the property.

-If you have been involved in a parking lot accident, it’s important to speak with a skilled Yuba City accident attorney such as The Law Offices of Steve Gimblin.
+If you have been involved in a parking lot accident, it’s important to speak with a skilled Yuba City accident attorney such as The Steve Gimblin Personal Injury & Car Accident Lawyer.
 We can review the facts of your case and help you determine if you have a valid claim against the other driver.

 With extensive experience handling parking lot accidents, we know the ins and outs of insurance claims.
 We will work closely with you to help you get the compensation you deserve for your injuries.